 If you have any concerns about right of residence issues, please contact our Mobility Obstacles network email@example.com.

 Are you an international student or researcher and do you have a question about your residence permit?
-We advise you to contact your hosting university or university of applied sciences.
+We advise you to contact your hosting education institution.

 Whether students from risk areas are allowed to go to the Netherlands to study or do an internship, depends on local measures.
 A travel ban may be in place.
 This is a decision for education institutions and employers to make, in consultation with the local authorities and taking into account the local medical and safety situation.